-- All officials and other role players in the supply chain management system of the municipality must implement this Policy in a way that - - (a) Gives effect to - - (i) Section 217 of the Constitution; and - (ii) Part 1 of Chapter 11 and other applicable provisions of the Act; - (b) is fair, equitable, transparent, competitive and cost effective; - (c) Complies with - (i) The Regulations; and - (ii) Any minimum norms and standards that may be prescribed in terms of section 168 of the Act; - (d) is consistent with other applicable legislation; - does not undermine the objective for uniformity in supply chain management systems between organs of state in all spheres; and - (f) is consistent with national economic policy concerning the promotion of investments and doing business with the public sector. - (2) This Policy applies when the municipality - (a) Procures goods or services; - (b) Disposes of goods no longer needed; - (c) Selects contractors to provide assistance in the provision of municipal services otherwise than in circumstances where Chapter 8 of the Municipal Systems Act applies; and - (d) Selects external mechanisms referred to in section 80 (1) (b) of the Municipal Systems Act for the provision of municipal services in circumstances contemplated in section 83 of that Act.
+- (1) All officials and other role players in the supply chain management system of the municipality must implement this Policy in a way that - - (a) Gives effect to - - (i) Section 217 of the Constitution; and - (ii) Part 1 of Chapter 11 and other applicable provisions of the Act; - (b) is fair, equitable, transparent, competitive and cost effective; - (c) Complies with - - (i) The Regulations; and - (ii) Any minimum norms and standards that may be prescribed in terms of section 168 of the Act; - (d) is consistent with other applicable legislation; - (e) does not undermine the objective for uniformity in supply chain management systems between organs of state in all spheres; and - (f) is consistent with national economic policy concerning the promotion of investments and doing business with the public sector. - (2) This Policy applies when the municipality - (a) Procures goods or services; - (b) Disposes of goods no longer needed; - (c) Selects contractors to provide assistance in the provision of municipal services otherwise than in circumstances where Chapter 8 of the Municipal Systems Act applies; and - (d) Selects external mechanisms referred to in section 80 (1) (b) of the Municipal Systems Act for the provision of municipal services in circumstances contemplated in section 83 of that Act.

-- (3) This Policy, except where provided otherwise, does not apply in respect of the procurement of goods and services contemplated in section 110(2) of the Act, including - - (a) Water from the Department of Water Affairs or a public entity, another municipality or a municipal entity; and - (b) Electricity from Eskom or another public entity, another municipality or a municipal entity.
+- (e) the procurement of goods and services under a contract secured by that other organ of state, provided that the relevant supplier has agreed to such procurement. - (3) This Policy, except where provided otherwise, does not apply in respect of the procurement of goods and services contemplated in section 110(2) of the Act, including - - (a) Water from the Department of Water Affairs or a public entity, another municipality or a municipal entity; and - (b) Electricity from Eskom or another public entity, another municipality or a municipal entity.